OGGM/oggm/docs/flowlines.rst

     @savefig plot_fls_downstream.png width=80%
     graphics.plot_centerlines(gdir, use_flowlines=True, add_downstream=True)

-The downsteam lines area also computed using a routing algorithm minimizing the distance between the glacier terminus and the border of the map as well as the total elevation gain, therefore following the valley floor.
+The downsteam lines area is also computed using a routing algorithm minimizing the distance between the glacier terminus and the border of the map as well as the total elevation gain, therefore following the valley floor.